 Halloween is almost here!
 Do you have your costume ready?
 Whether you’re heading to a party or plan on walking with your kids, you don’t want a case of Achilles tendinitis to keep you inside this Halloween because of pain that keeps you off your feet.
-Instead, follow these pro-active tips to avoid an aching Achilles:
+Instead, follow these proactive tips to avoid an aching Achilles.

 Even just walking for a while before you start running can help minimize your risk.
 Strengthening your calves with exercises like toe raises can help too.
 Simply raise up on your tip-toes and hold for 10 seconds, then slowly lower and repeat.
-Pushing against the wall with your leg straight behind you and heel pressed to the ground is a great stretch as well.
+Pushing against the wall with your leg straight behind you and your heel pressed to the ground is a great stretch as well.

 In addition, the right shoes are important.
 Make sure your footwear fits properly and provides plenty of cushion and support.
 You might also want to try breaking up your fitness routine by cross-training.
-Incorporating low impact activities like biking and swimming can help to reduce the continuous stress placed on your Achilles tendon, and thus make it less likely to get injured.
+Incorporating low-impact activities like biking and swimming can help to reduce the continuous stress placed on your Achilles tendon and thus make it less likely to get injured.

-For more pro-active tips and information on how to prevent Achilles tendinitis, Call Fixing Feet Institute in Surprise, AZ at (623) 584-5556.
+For more proactive tips and information on how to prevent Achilles tendinitis, Call Fixing Feet Institute in Surprise, AZ at (623) 584-5556.
 Dr. Peyman Elison and Dr. Viedra Elison are always happy to help.